gchq/sleeper/docs/12-performance-test.md

 This avoids situations like when compaction & partition splitting happens halfway through ingest.
 The first few files may be picked up by a standard compaction, then the partition is split.
-More files are picked up by a splitting compaction, and then a second splitting compaction picks up the rest after the standard compaction finishes.
+More files are picked up by a splitting compaction, and then a second splitting compaction picks up the output of the standard compaction after it finishes.

 There are a variety of scenarios like this that can occur when compaction and partition splitting occurs on scheduled jobs (as in the deploy all system test, or normal system functioning).
 The compaction performance test avoids this by